ScoutPanda/ripask-audio/README.md

-# PaskAudio
+# RipaskAudio

-PaskAudio is a self hosted web music player that works by connecting to a subsonic server.
+RipaskAudio is a self hosted web music player that works by connecting to a subsonic server.
 You have to provide the web server yourself, and build the project for use.

 I personally use firebase as a web server, astiga as the subsonic server, and pCloud as